 Designed to investigate the anatomical and physiological basis of human behavior, including the physiological bases of disorders which affect human behavior.
+Prerequisites: PSYC 2003; BIOL 1004, 1054, 1103, 2033 or 2034.
 Includes laboratory.

 BIOL 3454.
 Cellular and Molecular Biology

 An introduction to structure and function of cells and tissues, and the techniques for studying them, with emphasis on animal material.
 Prerequisites: BIOL 1004, 2034, CHEM 1004, and CHEM 1054, or permission of instructor.
 Includes laboratory.